tomshaw/gridola/Readme.md

 ## Todo

  The Gridola project was hastily developed over a single star bucks red bull guzzling weekend.
-In other words it was slammed together without much thought other than getting it to work.
-That being said the code base could use some very close scrutiny.
 Any input, help, pull requests or ideas from the general public would be greatly appreciated.

  List of todo items: